 If you don’t care about large, oxygen-producing green trees (or the air you breathe), here’s another reason for you: traffic.
 As it exists now, the golf course draws a minimal amount of traffic since golfers must obtain tee times, before they drive over to play, thereby spreading the non-residential vehicular traffic over the day.
 Some, if not all, of the proposed development projects would exchange open, tree-laden land for houses, buildings, parking lots, and cars.
 In other words, development would draw many more vehicles, whether the development is residential, commercial, or educational.
 Whatever the project mix, much more traffic will be generated, conceivably at peak periods, clogging the small, single lane streets in the area.

 As a resident of Southwest Austin, separated from West Austin by a river, you might question my interest in West Austin traffic.
 Although I have the aforementioned environmental interest in green spaces wherever they exist, admittedly, my opposition to development on the Brackenridge tract comes with a component of self-interest.
-Specifically, I’ve heard proposals that are coupled with a request to the City or Texas Department of Transportation to reconfigure the interchange at Lake Austin Blvd. and Mopac to accommodate the projected increase of traffic to the tract.
-Such accommodation would entail the creation of a giant and will-it-ever-get-finished construction project right where Mopac, Cesar Chavez, West 5th, West 6th, and Lake Austin Blvd. come together.
+Specifically, I’ve heard development proposals that are coupled with a request to the City or Texas Department of Transportation to reconfigure the interchange at Lake Austin Boulevard and Mopac to accommodate the projected increase of traffic to the tract.
+Such accommodation would entail the creation of a giant and will-it-ever-be-finished construction project right where Mopac, Cesar Chavez, West 5th, West 6th, and Lake Austin come together.
 In other words, we are talking about a royal pain in the derriere, particularly for downtown commuters.